PrefectHQ/prefect/docs/tutorial/workers_workpools.md

 Attributes of a deployment include (but are not limited to):

-- Flow entrypoint = path to your flow function would start the flow
+- Flow entrypoint: path to your flow function would start the flow
-- Workpool = points to the infra you want your flow to run in
+- Workpool: points to the infra you want your flow to run in
-- Schedule = optional schedule for this deployment
+- Schedule: optional schedule for this deployment
-- Tags = optional metadata
+- Tags: optional metadata

 Before you build your first deployment, its helpful to understand how Prefect configures flow run infrastrucuture.
 In order to run **your flows** on **your infrastructure,** you are going to need to set up a work pool and a worker.